 4. Communication with execution

 Well-defined communication strategy gives executives the opportunity to inform and refocus their employees and keep them engaged with changes in strategy, resourcing and budget plans.
+I make a strong case for communication in my Foresight article an S&OP communication plan: the final step in support of strategy execution

 A plan needs to be executed at one point of time.
 Using an internal S&OP communication strategy to address the right stakeholders with the right information through the right channel at the right time can have a powerful impact and keep employees engaged with strategy, budget, resource allocation and execution in a structured way.
 In the 2008 article ‘The secrets of successful strategy execution’, Gary L. Neilson and others address the importance of communication and suggest that information flow is the strongest contributor to good strategy execution.
 To further improve and play a role in strategy execution, S&OP has to understand the changing communication needs of employees and S&OP needs to start developing an integrated communication strategy as part of its model.